nicolejpaz/magic-menu/README.md

 * Add a link to your Heroku app from your README.

 ### Release 1 : Menus
-* Create a migration and model for menus.
+* Create a migration and model for Menus.
 * Add validations.
 * Test your model in IRB.
-Verify that you can create Menus with correct information and see errors when you try to create Menus with incorrect input.
+Verify that you can create Menus with correct information and get errors when you try to create a Menu with invalid input.
 * Create the first view you see in the [Mockup](menu.png) the Menu.
 (Don't worry about styling yet).
 * Implement _create_ and _read_ actions for your Menus
 * Use Rspec, Shoulda, and Capybara to test your Menu model and integration.